liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 **Options:**

 * `-c`: Suppress normal output; instead print a count of matching lines for each input file.
-* `-i`: Ignore case distinctions in patterns and input data, so that characters that differ only in case match each other
+* `-i`: Ignore case distinctions in patterns and input data, so that characters that differ only in case match each other.
+* `-o`: Print only the matched (non-empty) parts of a matching line, with each such part on a separate output line.
-* `-e`: Use `PATTERNS` as the patterns
+* `-e`: Use `PATTERNS` as the patterns.
-* `-E`: Interpret PATTERNS as extended regular expressions
+* `-E`: Interpret `PATTERNS` as extended regular expressions.
-* `-F`: Interpret PATTERNS as fixed strings, not regular expressions
+* `-F`: Interpret `PATTERNS` as fixed strings, not regular expressions.
-* `-P`: Interpret PATTERNS as Perl-compatible regular expressions
+* `-P`: Interpret `PATTERNS` as Perl-compatible regular expressions.
 * `-l`: Suppress normal output; instead print the name of each input file from which output would normally have been printed.
 Scanning each input file stops upon first match.
 * `-n`: Prefix each line of output with the 1-based line number within its input file.
 * `-v`: Invert the sense of matching, to select non-matching lines.